microsoft/cppgraphqlgen/doc/awaitable.md

 For convenience, it will use `graphql::service::await_worker_thread` if you specify `std::launch::async`, which should have the same behavior as calling `std::async(std::launch::async, ...)` did before.

 If you specify any other flags for `std::launch`, it does not honor them.
-It will use `coro::suspend_never` (an alias for `std::suspend_never` or `std::experimental::suspend_never`), which as the name suggests, continues executing the coroutine without suspending.
+It will use `std::suspend_never` (an alias for `std::suspend_never` or `std::experimental::suspend_never`), which as the name suggests, continues executing the coroutine without suspending.
 In other words, `std::launch::deferred` will no longer defer execution as in previous versions, it will execute immediately.

-There is also a default constructor which also uses `coro::suspend_never`, so that is the default behavior anywhere that `await_async` is default-initialized with `{}`.
+There is also a default constructor which also uses `std::suspend_never`, so that is the default behavior anywhere that `await_async` is default-initialized with `{}`.

 Other than simplification, the big advantage this brings is in the type-erased template constructor.